max-billion/diffusion-tutorial/index.md

 ![](image_to_noise.png)

 *An example of the Markhov Process.
 The forward SDE, going from left to right, takes a typical image to noise.
 The reverse SDE, right to left takes a noise image to a typical image.
 We wish to learn this reverse process through a deep learning model.
 This will allow us to sample from \\(P_0(X)\\)*

+# What is an SDE?
+# How Does the Density Function of an SDE Evolve?
+# The Ornstein–Uhlenbeck(OU) Process
+# Reversing the OU Process
+# Tweedie's Formula
+# ODE Generative Flow Models

 ## References
 [^1]: Jason Baldridge, Jakob Bauer, Mukul Bhutani, Nicole Brichtova, Andrew Bunner, et al. “Imagen 3,” 2024. https://arxiv.org/abs/2408.07009.